 This easy grilled pork tenderloin is served with a simple chimichurri sauce that comes from Argentina.
-With just a few simple ingredients, you can cook up a flavorful dinner in about 30 minutes!
+With just a few ingredients, you can cook up a flavorful dinner in about 30 minutes!

 This post contains affiliate links.
 If you make a purchase through the links posted below, I may receive compensation.
 As an Amazon Associate, I earn from qualifying purchases.
 Read my full disclosure policy here.

 Grilled pork tenderloin is a staple in our house for weeknight dinners.
 It cooks quickly and it works with endless sauces and marinades.
 I especially love it with chimichurri sauce.
 Ever had it?